Financial Aid Process

 |12 or more credit hours||9-11 credit hours||6-8 credit hours||1-5 credit hours|

-When financial aid awards are not enough to satisfy the balance due on your student account, you must pay the remaining amount with personal funds by 5:00 p.m. on the Friday of the week your register.
+When financial aid awards are not enough to satisfy the balance due on your student account, you must pay the remaining amount with personal funds by the deadlines outlined on www.jtcc.edu/tuition.
 You may also sign up for the Tuition Payment Plan to help pay your educational expenses.
-The plan is administered by NBS, an outside company, and it allows students to pay tuition in monthly, interest-free payments for a small, non-refundable fee.
+The plan is administered by an outside company, and it allows students to pay tuition in monthly, interest-free payments for a small, non-refundable fee.

 During the add/drop period of the semester, you will drop a class by filling out the proper paperwork in the Admissions and Records Office or on our website using myTyler.
 Dropped classes never show up on your record; you do not pay for them, and we do not count them toward your enrollment status.
 Your aid will most likely be reduced if you drop a class.
 After the end of the add/drop period, it is considered a withdrawal from a class.
 Withdrawals can only be executed in the Admissions and Records Office.
 The withdrawal stays on your record; we do count it toward your enrollment status, and you may owe funds to the federal government and/or the College if you withdraw from all courses.
 Students who withdraw frequently run the risk of losing their eligibility in the future.